guidesmiths/block-sequence/README.md

 ## What are the caveats?
 1. Ids cannot be used to sort records by age (you probably shouldn't do this anyway)

 2. When block-sequence initialises it charges its id blocks immediately.
-If you node app crashes and restarts repeatedly you will end up burning through ids very quickly.
+If your node app crashes and restarts repeatedly you will end up burning through ids very quickly.
 You can disable this behaviour by setting "prime" to false in the block configuration, however doing so will mean the first id request will incur a small delay.
-Even when setting "prime" to false you may burn through ids very quickly if something your application crashes and restarts repeatedly after the first id request.
+Even when setting "prime" to false you may burn through ids very quickly if your application crashes and restarts repeatedly after the first id request.

 ## How are the sequences stored?
 block-sequence uses plugable drivers to keep track of sequences.
 The current drivers are